Stylized Water 3

 - UV shells are laid out straight, without any overlapping shells (necessary for seamless texture tiling)

-- When using normal maps, tangents need to be calculated (eg. Mesh.RecalculateTangents)
+- When using normal maps, the mesh requires tangents need to be calculated (eg. Mesh.RecalculateTangents)

-The Bezier Path Creator asset is an exception that doesn’t meet these requirements (specifically point 2 and 3).
+The Bezier Path Creator asset is an exception that doesn’t meet these requirements, resulting in odd-looking shading.

 If the spline geometry isn’t generated/modeled with a continuous UV, you’ll notice a discontinuity in the textures, visible as a seam.
 It’s likely any spline mesh tool offers a UV tiling parameter.
 Ensure this is set to a rounded value (eg. 1, 2, 3, etc).

-Should the water flow in the opposite direction, you can use a position Y direction on the material to mitigate this.
+Should the water flow in the opposite direction (upstream), you can use a negative Y-direction on the material to mitigate this.
 Though this indicates you should actually flip your UV map vertically.

 Instead, ensure the UV map of the mesh has a correct rotation to begin with.